Articles

 [P]oliticians and law-enforcement bureaucrats turn to stop-and-frisk and mandatory minimum sentences.
 But the only real solution is to repeal prohibition.
 There's no need for intrusive police tactics or prison terms ...
 Ask yourself why after so many decades of apparent failure—drugs are plentiful, accessible, and inexpensive—prohibition persists, as if spending more ... or coming up with some new law-enforcement gimmick will bring success.
 Maybe prohibition has not failed at all.
 Maybe the purpose is simply to spend the money and expand law enforcement.
 Maybe all the moralizing is simply a ruse.

-Comments on an amendment to an appropriations bill that would outlaw Internet gambling, overwhelmingly approved by the Republican-controlled Senate, and discusses the "democratic paternalism" evinced by this action
+Comments on an amendment to an appropriations bill that would outlaw Internet gambling, overwhelmingly approved by the Republican-controlled Senate, and discusses Robert Filmer's theory of "paternalism" evinced by the prohibition

 Much of what government does is intelligible when you keep the sovereign-as-father metaphor in mind.
-The modern state is based on the infantilization of adults.
-The parallels are striking ...
+The modern state is based on the infantilization of adults ...
 Parents don't let their children use nonmedical drugs, such as marijuana and cocaine.
 The government doesn't let adults use those drugs.
 Parents don't let their children view pornographic or obscene material.
 In many places, the government forbids adults to view such material or restricts their viewing it.
 Parents don't let their children gamble.
 Governments in many locations forbid adults to gamble or restrict their gambling.

 Examines the Martha Stewart insider trading case, including juror and prosecutor comments after the guilty verdict